johanley/covid-19-canada/data/md/about.md

 ### In summary

-NS, PE, and YT: because there are much fewer positive results, the jurisdictions for which the reported-stat is:
+NS, PE, and YT: because there are much fewer positive results, the jurisdictions for which the stat reported here is:

 * count-positive-people + count-negative-tests